-- work predominantly in a team and within the scope of their occupational activity communicate with others inside and outside the company, including with persons from other cultural circles. - advise customers and provide customer service, analyse customer requirements in respect of the design of electrical systems and plants. - accord due consideration to standards and regulations, use technical regulations and stipulations, technical bulletins and descriptions, operating instructions and other information typical to the occupation, including English language information. - use current information and communication systems to procure information, process orders and projects and document and present results. - design modifications and extensions to electrical systems and plants, including computer aided design. - also conduct software aided technical calculations for the design of electrical systems and plants and cost calculations.
+- work in a team and within the scope of their occupational activity, communicate, including in an interdisciplinary way, with others inside and outside the company, including with persons from other cultural circles.
+They also work in a team-oriented way and use the latest means of communication, including in the virtual environment, - take data and information relating to the digitalisation of work into account, - advise customers and provide customer service, analyse customer requirements in respect of the design of electrical systems and plants, - accord due consideration to standards and regulations, use technical regulations and stipulations, technical bulletins and descriptions, operating instructions and other information typical to the occupation, including English language information, also in audiovisual or and virtual forms, - use current information and communication systems to procure information, process orders and projects and document and present results, - describe functionality, production and organisation processes, and the incorporation of cyber-physical systems, while also taking logistical process steps into account, - design modifications and extensions to electrical systems and plants, including computer aided design,

-- plan and steer work processes when setting up and decommissioning workplaces/construction sites; organise and monitor the work of other trades and service providers, document and evaluate work results. - accord due consideration to ergonomic, economic, ecological and societal aspects when planning and executing work. minimise the negative impact of the work process on the environment by using appropriate materials, acting in a responsible manner and according due consideration to environmental regulations. - programme and configure systems, check functionality and safety systems. - install/assemble wiring systems, information and energy cables including general supply lines. - install automation systems, machines and drive systems and set these up. - use standards, regulations and rules relating to securing product quality, ensure the smooth operation of plants and systems and Make a contribution to continuous improvement of work processes. - develop approaches to be adopted for the putting into operation of electrical systems and plants. - check safety measures. - take over and hand over plants, instruct users in their operation and provide services. - monitor and maintain plants, conduct regular checks, analyse malfunctions, instigate immediate measures and repair plants.
+- also conduct software aided technical calculations for the design of electrical systems and plants and cost calculations, - plan and steer work processes when setting up and decommissioning workplaces/construction sites; organise and monitor the work of other trades and service providers, document and evaluate work results, - accord due consideration to ergonomic, economic, ecological and societal aspects when planning and executing work.
+Minimise the negative impact of the work process on the environment by using appropriate materials, acting in a responsible manner and according due consideration to environmental regulations, - programme and configure systems in compliance with standards, also with the aid of intelligent sensors and actuators, - check functionality and safety systems. - install/assemble wiring systems, information and energy cables including general supply lines. - install automation systems, machines and drive systems, set these up and connect them to each other, taking into account the latest standards, - upgrade partial systems to automation systems using suitable interfaces and protocols, - take the information technology security goals of availability, integrity, confidentiality and authenticity into account, - use standards, regulations and rules relating to securing product quality, ensure the smooth operation of plants and systems and Make a contribution to continuous improvement of work processes. - develop approaches to be adopted for initial operation and optimisation of electrical systems and processors, including on the virtual level, - check safety measures. - take over and hand over plants, instruct users in their operation and provide services. - deploy programmes and systems for collecting, processing, visualising and analysing processrelated data and use these for troubleshooting, process optimisation and system simulation, and - monitor and maintain systems with the aid of existing error and process data, conduct regular checks, analyse malfunctions, instigate immediate measures and repair plants.